bad63r/VHDL/sqrt_algorithm/README.md

-Hardware implementation of sqrt algorithm with VHDL.
+# Hardware implementation of sqrt algorithm with VHDL.
+This algorithm works with 32 bit data.
+It is implemented as FSM.